connorrothschild/v3/content/posts/svelte-and-d3.md

 <info-box>
   <template #info-box>

 Although I use the Svelte REPL to showcase these three examples, only the last one requires Svelte.
+The REPL is just a nice place to host (editable!) code 🙂

   </template>
 </info-box>